hughjonesd/huxtable/cran-comments.md

 ## revdepcheck results

+glmmTMB had problems.
+These seem more likely to be do with different versions of Matrix on my machine than with huxtable: errors are in functions which don't use huxtable.

+Full report:

-We checked 15 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 16 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problems
- * We failed to check 3 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* glmmTMB
+  checking examples ...
+ERROR
+  checking running R code from vignettes ...

 ### Failed to check

 * bmstdr (NA)
-* glmmTMB (NA)
-* nlmixr  (NA)